android-aal-study/empirical-artifacts/aosp-statistics/README.md

 # AOSP Statistics

 This folder consists data that mentioned in the Research Scope section.
 It contains two files of `cloc` results, and two files of `ls` results.
 Both run on the directories of AOSP repo tree.
-To be specific, we run the following commands on the AOSP root `<ROOT>`:
+To be specific, we run the following commands on the AOSP root `<ROOT>` to obtain the corresponding files:

 + To obtain `cloc-aosp.txt`, we run the command: `cloc <ROOT>`
 + To obtain `cloc-framework.txt`, we run the command: `cloc <ROOT>/frameworks/base`
 + To obtain `ls-kt-aosp.txt`, we run the command: `find <ROOT> -type f -name "*.kt"`
 + To obtain `ls-kt-framework.txt`, we run the command: `find <ROOT>/frameworks/base -type f -name "*.kt"`

-It helps us count AOSP source files or `.kt` files, which helps us confirming research scope.
+It counts AOSP source files or `.kt` files, which helps us confirming research scope.

 Example run of counting `.kt` file usages in the framework: